 Another classic tapa in Spain, Spanish omelet is made with fried potatoes, caramelized onion and eggs.
 The trick is to make it crispy on the outside but as tender and creamy as possible inside.
 The ...
 Read more

 Monday is a bad day to order fish, because fishermen don’t work on Sunday and therefore there is no fresh fish the next day.
-However, at La Plata they are the first to get the best sardines as soon ...
+However, at La Plata they are the first to get the best sardines as ...
 Read more

 Amazing combination of delicate baby beans sprinkled with truffle oil and served room temperature with avocado and quail egg.
 Surprising combinations that will make you want to order a second round.

 The traditional Catalan recipes are revisited by chef Nandu Jubany in this restaurant around the corner from Passeig de Gràcia.
-The best Spanish products (some of them so local that you'll have to ...
+The best Spanish products (some of them so local that you'll ...
 Read more

 Croquettes are one of those tapas locals always order; we’ve eaten them at home since we were little!
 A light, crunchy crust of breadcrumbs on the outside, and a creamy inside of thick béchamel ...
 Read more